-- (1) documentation that all reporting requirements identified in G.S.
-130A-336.1(l) or 130A-336.2(l) have been met; - (2) information set forth in Rule .0301(d) of this Subchapter; - (3) system start-up documentation, including applicable baseline operating parameters for all components; - (4) documentation by the owner applicant that all necessary legal agreements, including easements, encroachments, multiparty agreements, and other documents have been prepared, executed, and recorded in accordance with Rule .0301(b) and (c) of this Subchapter; - (5) installer's name, license number, address, e-mail address, telephone number, and proof of insurance for AOWE only; and - (6) record drawings.

-(j) The owner of a wastewater system approved in accordance with this Rule shall be responsible for maintaining the wastewater system in accordance with the written operation and management program required in G.S.
-130A-336.1(i)(1) or 130A-336.2(i)(1) and Section .1300 of this Subchapter.

-(k) For repair of a malfunctioning EOP or AOWE system, an NOI shall be submitted in accordance with this Rule.
+- (3) system start-up documentation, including applicable baseline operating parameters for all components; - documentation by the applicant that all necessary legal agreements, including easements, encroachments, multi-party agreements, and other documents have been prepared, executed, and recorded in accordance with Rule .0301(b) and (c) of this Subchapter; - (5) installer's name, license number, address, e-mail address, telephone number, and proof of insurance for AOWE only; and - (6) record drawings. - (j) The owner of a wastewater system approved in accordance with this Rule shall be responsible for maintaining the wastewater system in accordance with the written operation and management program required in G.S.
+130A-336.1(i)(1) or 130A-336.2(i)(1) and Section .1300 of this Subchapter. - (k) For repair of a malfunctioning EOP or AOWE system, an NOI shall be submitted in accordance with this Rule.
 Rule .1306 of this Subchapter shall be followed for repair of a malfunctioning system.
-The Management Entity shall notify the LHD within 48 hours of the system malfunction.

-(1) The owner applicant of an EOP or AOWE system who proposes to change the use of the facility shall contact the licensed professionals on the NOI to determine whether the current system would continue to comply with the Rules of this Subchapter for the proposed change of use.
+The Management Entity shall notify the LHD within 48 hours of the system malfunction. - (l) The applicant of an EOP or AOWE system who proposes to change the use of the facility shall contact the licensed professionals on the NOI to determine whether the current system would continue to comply with the Rules of this Subchapter for the proposed change of use.
 The licensed professionals shall determine what, if any, modifications shall be necessary for the wastewater system to continue to comply with the Rules of this Subchapter following the proposed change of use.
 An NOI reflecting the change of use and any required modifications to the system shall be submitted to the LHD.
-The permitting process set forth in this Rule shall be followed.

-(m) For EOP and AOWE systems, the LHD shall:

-- (1) file all EOP and AOWE documentation consistent with current permit filing procedures at the LHD; - (2) revoke an IP or CA for a wastewater system prior to issuing written confirmation of the NOI for the same design unit on the same property, if applicable; - (3) revoke an OP for a wastewater system prior to issuing written confirmation of an ATO for the same design unit on the same property, if applicable; - (4) submit a copy to the Department of the common form indicating written confirmation of NOI and ATO completeness; - (5) participate in a post-construction conference in accordance with G.S.
+The permitting process set forth in this Rule shall be followed. - (m) For EOP and AOWE systems, the LHD shall: - (1) file all EOP and AOWE documentation consistent with current permit filing procedures at the LHD; - (2) revoke an IP or CA for a wastewater system prior to issuing written confirmation of the NOI for the same design unit on the same property, if applicable; - revoke an OP for a wastewater system prior to issuing written confirmation of an ATO for the same design unit on the same property, if applicable; - (4) submit a copy to the Department of the common form indicating written confirmation of NOI and ATO completeness; - (5) participate in a post-construction conference in accordance with G.S.
 130A-336.1(j) or G.S.
-130A-336.2(j); - (6) review the performance and operation reports submitted and perform on-site compliance inspections of the wastewater system in accordance with Rule .1305(c) and Table XXXII of Rule .1301(b) of this Subchapter; - (7) investigate complaints regarding EOP and AOWE systems; - (8) issue a NOV for systems determined to be malfunctioning in accordance with Rule .1303(a)(1) and (2) .1303(a)(2) of this Subchapter.
-The LHD shall direct the owner to contact the PE, LSS, LG, and installer, as applicable, for determination of the reason of the malfunction and development of an NOI for repairs; and

-(9) require an owner receiving a NOV to pump and haul sewage in accordance with Rule .1306 of this Subchapter.

-(n) The owner applicant may contract with different licensed professionals than those originally identified on the initial NOI to complete an EOP or AOWE project.
-When the owner applicant contracts with different licensed professionals, a revised NOI reflecting the new licensed professionals and proof of insurance shall be submitted to the LHD.

-(o) The owner applicant and all licensed professionals shall comply with all applicable federal, State, and local laws, rules, and ordinances.
+130A-336.2(j); - review the performance and operation reports submitted and perform on-site compliance inspections of the wastewater system in accordance with Rule .1305(c) and Table XXXII of Rule .1301(b) of this Subchapter; - (7) investigate complaints regarding EOP and AOWE systems; - (8) issue a NOV for systems determined to be malfunctioning in accordance with Rule .1303(a)(2) of this Subchapter.
+The LHD shall direct the owner to contact the PE, LSS, LG, and installer, as applicable, for determination of the reason of the malfunction and development of an NOI for repairs; and - (9) require an owner receiving a NOV to pump and haul sewage in accordance with Rule .1306 of this Subchapter. - (n) The applicant may contract with different licensed professionals than those originally identified on the initial NOI to complete an EOP or AOWE project.
+When the applicant contracts with different licensed professionals, a revised NOI reflecting the new licensed professionals and proof of insurance shall be submitted to the LHD. - (o) The applicant and all licensed professionals shall comply with all applicable federal, State, and local laws, rules, and ordinances.